-Expert panel says mistakes led to coronavirus pandemic, but stops short of holding countries, leaders to account
+Analysis | Expert panel says mistakes led to coronavirus pandemic, but stops short of holding countries, leaders to account

 In footnotes to the timeline, the panel cites Washington Post reporting about how officials silenced whistleblowers and encouraged residents to keep attending public events despite risks.
 It also cites an Associated Press series that suggested China’s top leaders, including President Xi Jinping, were involved in the response.

 But the main report, for the most part, does not dwell on the reasons for the “delay, hesitation and denial” it identifies.
-It does not consider which officials are to blame, nor does it address in detail how its proposed reforms would get around obfuscation the next time around.
+It does not consider which officials are to blame, nor does it address in detail how its proposed overhauls would get around obfuscation the next time around.
 A news release for the panel does not use the word “China” at all.

 “The intention of the Panel in examining in detail the steps taken to respond to COVID-19 is not to assign blame,” the panel writes, “but rather to understand what took place and what, if anything, could be done differently if similar circumstances arise again.”